bdwilliamson/paramedic_supplementary/code/sims/README.md

 ./submit_qpcr_sim_vary_sigma_e.sh "../../stan/predict_qpcr_with_varying_efficiency.stan" 50 7 0 4 10500 10000 1 50 1 1 1 1 6
 ```

 This code creates 12 job arrays (one for each unique combination of $\sigma$ and the Stan algorithm), each with 50 jobs.
+Once you have the results from this simulation, run the code in `load_qpcr_sim_vary_sigma_e.R` to generate plots and summaries of the results.